ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 ### For Termination

-When using reflected functions in a [termination metric](#termination-metrics) you need to explicitly pass their value on all terms that intervene as arguments to a recursive call.
+When using reflected functions in a [termination metric](#termination-metrics) you might need to explicitly pass their post-conditions on the terms that intervene as arguments to a recursive call.

-For example, this will fail to check termination
+Let's do a manual calculation to show why the following example fails to check termination on `f` and how to fix it:

 ```haskell
 {-@ LIQUID "--ple" @-}